Studio Arts: AA Degree

 Program Learning Outcomes

-3. Create original works of art that engage and build on historical and contemporary practices, theories, and materials.
+4. Create art that skillfully engages and builds on historical and contemporary practices, theories, and materials.

 Degree Requirements